 Fíbín presents its highly acclaimed version of the modern Irish classic, 'An Triail' by Máiréad Ní Ghráda as you have never seen it before!
 Fíbín addresses issues highlighted by both teachers and students alike, by bringing a seeming outdated plot into the context of modern society using, puppets, masks, engaging visuals and physical performances to appeal particularly to a younger audience, making it current and more accessible.
 This production goes beyond the black and white nature of the dialogue and helps to overcome these obstacles to learning in a snappy, engaging and humorous show.

 Friday 18th October

-Gearoid Farrelly brings his brand of chatty stand-up comedy on your this Spring, addressing everything from Trump to decluttering and explainning why you shouldn't toilet train a cat.
+Gearoid Farrelly brings his brand of chatty stand-up comedy to you this Autumn, addressing everything from Trump to decluttering and explaining why you shouldn't toilet train a cat.
 Gearoid has appeared at comedy festivals all over the world, supporting the likes of Joan Rivers and Sarah Millican in the UK.

 Dates: 8th & 9th November 2019

 Following a sold-out run at the Tivoli Theatre in Dublin, this fast-paced, energetic production paying tribute to the legendary music of Frankie Valli and the Four Seasons returns for a nationwide tour.
 Putting their charismatic stamp on timeless classics such as ‘Big Girls Don’t Cry’, ‘Walk Like A Man’, ‘Sherry’, and ‘Oh What A Night’ the boys take you on a nostalgic trip down memory lane and remind you exactly why The Four Seasons sold over 100 million records and earned themselves a place in the prestigious Rock and Roll Hall of Fame!

 Date: Saturday 16th November